What can cause a UTI? (Urinary Tract Infection/Bladder Infection)

 My easy 3-step process to eliminate a UTI

 Here are my "go-to" natural solutions for UTI

-Uva Ursi Leaf - (tea)
+Uva Ursi Leaf - (tea or tincture)

 Uva Ursi contains several chemicals.
 The main chemicals are hydroquinone and hydroquinones that make it useful for urinary problems.
 Uva Ursi is used to treat infections such as cystitis, urethritis and nephritis as well.
 The hydroquinone derivative, arbutin, is the chief active compound in uva ursi.
 This compound is absorbed in the stomach and then is converted into a substance that contains antimicrobial, astringent, and disinfectant properties.
 During the urination process, as it leaves the body it works on the mucus membranes of the urinary tract and soothes irritation, reduces inflammation, and fights infection.
 Reasearch has found that arbutin taken alone is not as effective as the whole Uva Ursi plant in controlling urinary tract infections.
 The reason for this is because intestinal bacteria breaks down arbutin, but they are not always able to do so in the presence of other Uva Ursi compounds.